dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Transis](https://ieeexplore.ieee.org/document/243613),
 were designed for high-throughput by building consensus over causal message ordering (!).
-This topic was so much in the spotlight that during 1993-1994, a debate over the _usefulness of causal and totally ordered communication_ carried into several publications of the ACM SIGOPS, [[CATOCS]](https://dl.acm.org/doi/10.1145/173668.168623) [[Response 1 to CATOCS]](https://dl.acm.org/doi/10.1145/164853.164859)
+This topic was so much in the spotlight that during 1993-1994, a debate over the _usefulness of CATOCS (causal and totally ordered communication)_ carried into several publications of the ACM SIGOPS, [[CATOCS]](https://dl.acm.org/doi/10.1145/173668.168623) [[Response 1 to CATOCS]](https://dl.acm.org/doi/10.1145/164853.164859)